KelvinJC/Enterprise-Data-Warehouse-Design/Business Logic.md

 Finally the total estimated cost of the wedding and the total actual cost of the wedding should be stored as redundant data.

-### For the purpose of data privacy, all names of persons and business entities have been changed to fictional ones.
+### For the purpose of data protection, all names of persons and business entities have been changed to fictional ones.